 - Police believe your behavior and actions behind the wheel are a threat to yourself or other drivers

-What Kind of Driving Behavior Can Get You Pulled Over for DUI?
+What Kind of Driving Behavior and Field Sobriety Tests Can Get You Pulled Over for DUI?

 Police officers do not have the authority to stop any driver simply because they want to; instead, they must have reasonable suspicion that a driver is breaking the law.
 Signs of intoxicated driving provide visual cues that alert an officer to a possible DUI situation before the driver is ever approached.